 - Data and coordination mechanisms include gender perspectives

-A global programme proposal was developed to support this response: Gender-Responsive Prevention and Management of the COVID-19 Pandemic: From Emergency Response to Recovery & Resilience.
+A global programme proposal was developed to support this response: Gender-responsive prevention and management of the COVID-19 pandemic: From emergency response to recovery and resilience (Russian version).

 Gender-based violence, including domestic violence, is mitigated and reduced

 UN Women focuses on six areas in its response:

 - Access to essential services, including helplines and shelters

 - Support to women’s groups

 UN Women is monitoring and/or undertaking rapid assessments of violence against women and girls and COVID-19 in many countries, including Bosnia and Herzegovina, Egypt, Fiji, Jordan, Lebanon, Libya, Malawi, Morocco, Palestine, South Africa, Tonga, Tunisia and Vanuatu.
 The Safe and Fair programme in Asia Pacific reports increased risk of sexual exploitation and violence by police and armed guards at border controls, and heightened risk of psychological violence to women migrant workers who lost their jobs and are no longer able to support their families.

 UN Women focuses on prevention of violence and access to essential services, such as health, justice and policing, social services, helplines and coordination of these services, to provide support services to those who have experienced and/or witnessed violence.
 In Cameroon, CAR, Cote d’Ivoire, Liberia, Mali, Niger, Nigeria and Senegal, UN Women is strengthening access to essential and quality services for women survivors of violence during the pandemic.
 UN Women is also supporting partners to update referral pathways and service delivery protocols, including with police and justice institutions in Bolivia, Ecuador, South Africa, Sudan, Trinidad and Tobago and Vanuatu.